 Winner: James Allen.
 While both are fairly transparent in terms of normal pricing, James Allen has a more user friendly interface, in that it’s easier both to navigate and see how costs are adding up before you become too invested.
 Plus, Tiffany Online lists their rings as ‘starting at’, which can be misleading before you click on the ring style and make your selections.

 Both James Allen and Tiffany Online offer an array of different diamonds.
 With James Allen, you can opt for either classic colorless diamonds, or select amongst their fancy color diamonds, which includes yellow, pink, purple, red, gray, blue, green, orange, brown and black.
 Tiffany has a lovely selection of yellow diamonds, but at least without a custom order, that is the extent of their colored diamond collection.

 Winner: James Allen.
-This is purely based upon wide selection, so if you want a colorless diamond or a yellow diamond, either James Allen or Tiffany Online would be a nice pick.
+This is purely based upon wide selection of inventory, so if you want a colorless diamond or a yellow diamond, either James Allen or Tiffany Online would be a nice pick.
 If you do want a different fancy color diamond, though you’ll have to turn to James Allen over Tiffany Online.

 While many of us understandably focus on what the diamonds look like, as well as their overall value, and the classic characteristics such as cut, carat, and clarity, there actually is something else you might want to consider.
 Where and how diamonds are sourced has been an area of contention for quite a while.